 Adds a database-maintained ID field to an existing table or feature class in a Dameng, IBM Db2, Microsoft Azure SQL Database, Microsoft SQL Server, Oracle, or PostgreSQL database.
 A database-maintained ID field is required for all feature classes or tables you plan to edit through a feature service.

-This tool provides the ability to rename fields or field aliases for any geodatabase table or feature class.
+This tool allows you to rename fields or field aliases for any geodatabase table or feature class.

 Creates a default value for a specified field.
 When a new row is added to the table or feature class, the specified field will be set to this default value.